 I paint representations of disembodied heads of people in my social circle and sometimes scrawl text directly over their likenesses.
-That text is often tinged with dry humor, at times it is politically incorrect, and is regularly derived from the spoken vernacular of the communities I have been reared by.
+That text is often tinged with dry humor, at times it is politically incorrect, and is regularly derived from the spoken vernacular of the communities I have lived in.
 My overarching goal is to share with diverse audiences what I see as worthwhile subject matter.
 That might include religious symbolism or popular slang.
 Painting pictures is my way of capsulizing this broad, ongoing exploration of the human condition.

 Many of us have immediate psychological connections to representations of the human face.
 We look for similarities between ourselves and those represented; note key differences between “us” and “them.”
 “He looks like so-and-so.”
 “She reminds me of whatshername.”
 Assumptions or questions about the subject’s state of mind usually follow.
 If the expression that the subject wears is ambiguous enough, we might begin to project our own emotions onto them to interpret the painting's message.

 I choose specific models as a way of recognizing their significance in my life’s path.
 I relish being able to honor everyday people through making images.
 We regularly celebrate women and men of prominence in mass media, so I take advantage of the opportunity to highlight the people that impact me on a more direct level than any untouchable celebrity or distant historical figure could.
 I integrate text and other symbols into the portrait work to narrow the subject matter to a certain degree and complicate the viewer’s understanding of the portrait subject’s identity.
 The work begins as an intimate acknowledgement of an individual and is subsequently transformed into a set of symbols poised for the viewer’s investigation.